1242509682/RoleSelection/README_EN.md

 ## Update Log

 ```
+v1.0.3
+Optimized Performance: Improved the execution performance of the /rl up command.
+Bug Fixes:
+Fixed an occasional issue where rapid inputs of the up command would cause the previous role's data to overwrite the new role's data.
+Resolved a bug that required players to input the /rl up command twice to switch roles when they had no existing role.
+Addressed a bug where deleting a role did not clear the player's inventory.
+Fixed an issue where executing the delete command for a specified offline player failed.
+Configuration Changes:
+Removed the "First Set of Armor Accessories" configuration option.
+Removed the "Refresh Interval" configuration option.
+Added "Equipped Toolbar" and "Piggy Bank" configuration options to the roles table.
+Documentation Updates:
+Enhanced documentation for the /rl del and /rl rm commands to clarify their usage, especially in cases of empty input triggering.

 v1.0.2
 Added database storage logic and its corresponding command: /rl db
 When 'Data Storage' is enabled, you need to enter /rl number twice to normally change roles.